mscaudill/openseize/paper/paper.md

 @Gramfort2013; @Cole2019] make two critical assumptions.
 First, they assume that the signals to be analyzed are addressable to virtual memory.
-Second, they assume that values returned from a DSP process, such as filtering, and all subsequent processes are also addressable to memory.
+Second, they assume that values returned from a DSP process, such as filtering, and all subsequent processes are likewise addressable to memory.
 Advances in recording technologies over the past decade are degrading these assumptions.
 Indeed, thin-film electronics innovations allow for the deposition of a large number of electrode contacts onto a single recording device that can